marcusgsta/blog/recreating-a-landing-page.md

 It is a rather simple page but it is also elegant and responsive in a way that I would like to practice and study on a deeper level.

-I imagine these React guys know what they are doing.

 It contains some common parts of a web page:
 + a hamburger menu
 + header area with logo icon, text logo and subheading